 (This post follows on from A Town Called Bell)

+We were riding our bikes back into the town of Bell after a long ride over the back roads.
 It was mid afternoon and we were tired and looking forward to getting back to the caravan park and having a shower.
+Then we saw it: a small wooden church – Catholic – and a sign: Bell Biblical Garden.

 Biblical Garden?